quynhu-d/stb-inverse-problems/README.md

-# Spot the Bot: Semantic Analysis of Natural Language Paths
+# Spot the Bot: Inverse Problems of NLP

+Repository for paper *Spot the Bot: Inverse Problems of NLP*, by Gromov V.A., Dang Q.N., Kogan A.S., Yerbolova A.S..

 Used techniques:
 - Clustering: